pegulabs/terms/terms_of_service.md

 **"Member Content"** covers all Content created by a Member on the Service and includes, without limitation, Business Cards.

-**"advicedrop"** is shorthand for Pegu Labs, LLC, the owner of the Service.
+**"advicedrop"** refers to both the product at [www.advicedrop.com](https://www.advicedrop.com) and Pegu Labs, LLC, the owner of the Service.

 **"advicedrop Account"** refers to the account profile completed by Members during account registration.